ppy/osu-wiki/news/2024/2024-09-14-new-featured-artist-tomspicy.md

 ![](https://assets.ppy.sh/artists/437/header.jpg?1)

-**tomspicy** is an electronic artist whose music career was kickstarted by passionate public reception to a meme track: the [fieryrage accordion](https://www.youtube.com/watch?v=yoV794KYq48) [hardcore remix](https://osu.ppy.sh/beatmapsets?q=%22fieryrage%20accordion%22)".
+**tomspicy** is an electronic artist whose music career was kickstarted by passionate public reception to a meme track: the "[fieryrage accordion](https://www.youtube.com/watch?v=yoV794KYq48) [hardcore remix](https://osu.ppy.sh/beatmapsets?q=%22fieryrage%20accordion%22)".

-Ever since the short tune's release in 2021, **tomspicy** has been dedicated to electronic music, primarily outputting drum and bass with occassionally dips into other electronic subgenres like hardcore and old school jungle.
+Ever since the short tune's release in 2021, **tomspicy** has been dedicated to electronic music, primarily outputting drum and bass with occasional dips into other electronic subgenres like hardcore and old school jungle.
 As of today, **tomspicy** is also dipping into our Featured Artist library!

 **16** tunes available on [**tomspicy**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/437), including an extended version of the fieryrage accordion hardcore remix and three new [original songs](/wiki/osu!_originals) produced specifically for this Featured Artist reveal!